 Scottish Chamber Orchestra and Robin Ticciati.
 Linn Records 2013 by kind permission

 “The real jewel, though, was Cargill, whose luxuriant tone, natural French and rapt intensity made her lovelorn Marguerite a spellbinding creation …”

-Scottish mezzo-soprano Karen Cargill was the winner of the 2002 Kathleen Ferrier Award.
+Scottish mezzo-soprano Karen Cargill studied at the Royal Conservatoire of Scotland and was the winner of the 2002 Kathleen Ferrier Award.

 - Waltraute Götterdämmerung – Metropolitan Opera; ROH Covent Garden; Berlin Philharmonic Orchestra; Deutsche Oper, Berlin